pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part02_spark.md

 #### 5. Set Compute Options

-Compute Options allow you to set important Spark Resource Configs.
+Compute Options allow you to set important Spark Resource Configurations.

 * The Executors toggle bar allows you to set the "spark.dynamicAllocation.minExecutors" and "spark.dynamicAllocation.maxExecutors" options.
 These determine how many executors will be deployed by Spark Dynamic Allocation.
 Spark Dynamic Allocation is overridden to "Enabled" by default in CDE.

 * The Initial Executors bar allows you to set the "spark.dynamicAllocation.initialExecutors" property.
 The option sets the initial number of executors for dynamic allocation.
 We recommend ensuring this is not set too high, especially to a value that is above the Job's expected number of Executors.

 * Driver Cores and Driver Memory allow you to set "spark.driver.cores" and "spark.driver.memory".
 Increasing Driver Cores and Memory can be useful when your queries compile slowly or in case you call lots of collect() or take(N) actions especially on large RDD's.

 * Executor Cores and Executor Memory allow you to set "spark.executor.cores" and "spark.executor.memory".
 These properties are used heavily in the context of Spark Tuning as they provide you with the ability to influence the degree of parallelism and storage capacity available in each Executor.

 Set "Executors" to a minimum of 1 and a maximum of 4.
 Then set Executor Cores to 2, Driver Memory to 2, and Executor Memory to 2.
 This allows you to deploy a Spark Application with Executors that are slightly more resourceful than the values set in the default configurations, which often can result in Executors that are too small.